 Six years after completing the renovation and lobby expansion of Memorial Auditorium, Clark Nexsen was retained by the City of Raleigh to study the possibility of the further addition of two performance spaces: a 600-seat theater and 1,700-seat concert hall.
 We determined the site could accommodate these additions, and that based upon the scale and location of this project, urban design issues would be of great importance.
 We were also aware that the functional and formal characteristics of the two venues were vastly different.
-The design evolved from these clear realizations.
+The design of the Duke Energy Center for the Performing Arts evolved from these clear realizations.

 We did not want to compete with the central, octostyle lobby and felt it was important to generate a design solution that presented a uniform, civic scaled façade composition across the entire site.
 The front façade relates to its surroundings at an urban scale.
 It is one of the longest continuous elevations in downtown Raleigh.
 Anchoring the ends of the façade with two limestone pavilions creates visual connections across the site and delineates its boundaries.
 A highly engineered curtain wall and glass canopy stretch between the pavilions and template front on both sides, unifying the new and existing performing spaces behind.